#BlackLivesMatter: Ex-Philly Cop Charged With 2017 Murder Of Unarmed Black Man Dennis Plowden

 Justice delayed is justice denied.

 This took WAY too long but we are glad that a cop is being held responsible for the murder of a Black body.
 According to 6ABC, former Philadelphia police officer Eric Ruch Jr. has been charged with the 2017 murder of unarmed Black man Dennis Plowden.
 Ruch was dismissed from the force at the time but had escaped criminal charges…until now.
-Ruch turned himself into authorities this morning on charges of first-degree murder, third-degree murder, voluntary manslaughter and possession of an instrument of crime.
+Ruch turned himself into authorities this morning on charges of first-degree murder, third-degree murder, voluntary manslaughter, and possession of an instrument of crime.

 District Attorney Larry Krasner presented the grand jury case and released the findings unlike coon-a$$ Kentucky Attorney General Daniel Cameron but we digress.